 - evidence of investments in contemporary research into Australian pathogens specifically acquired through the bite of a tick and including other potential vectors;

 - potential investment into research to discover unique local causative agents causing a growing number of Australians debilitating illness;

 - the signs and symptoms Australians with Lyme-like illness are enduring, and the treatment they receive from medical professionals; and

 The Lyme Disease Association of Australia represented patients at this important inquiry into Lyme in Australia.
 There were 1,268 submissions to the Senate Inquiry.

 - Australian Government’s response to the Final Report

 Several of the Recommended Actions have been carried out, albeit inadequately, and some are currently underway.

-- A one-off grant to the Lyme Disease Association of Australia for the provision of patient advocacy and crisis counselling services for patients presenting with DSCATT.
+One recommendation was for a one-off grant to the Lyme Disease Association of Australia for the provision of patient advocacy and crisis counselling services for patients presenting with DSCATT.
 This support program has concluded, it was unable to continue due to lack of further funding.